Companies spend a lot of money and effort to generate traffic, more or less qualified, on their website - Admit it... you too 😉

 - Identifying a company with several thousand employees will not be of much value because it will be impossible to really determine which entity or department has visited your website.

 - In a trend where teleworking is becoming more and more widespread, it is rarer for all employees in a company to be connected to the same router.

 - We are gradually moving from IPV4 to IPV6, a more complex format that makes it much more difficult to identify the router.

-💡 The IPv4 takes the form xxx.x.xx.xx, where each x is a number between 0 and 9.
-This format can create up to 4.3 billion unique addresses.
-As the number of devices continues to grow, there are almost no IPv4 addresses available anymore.
-The IPv6, a longer format that includes letters and numbers, will generate 340 sextillion addresses.
+💡 LPI4 takes the form xxx.x.xx.xx, where each x is a number between 0 and 9.
+This format allows up to 4.3 billion unique addresses to be created.
+As the number of devices continues to grow, there are almost no more IPV4 devices available.
+IPV6 is a longer format that includes letters and numbers and could generate 340 sextillion addresses.

 Third party cookies

 Third party cookies are tags placed on your web browser that record your online journey: the pages you have visited, the time spent on each page, and even personal data (if identifiable) such as location, age, gender ...